Ncynah/epirus.github.io/docs/metadata.md

 ### Truffle

-When you run `truffle compile` a `<Contract>.json` file is generated that contains various contract information.
-Within this file in addition to the `abi` and `bytecode` entries there is a `metadata` field.
+When you run `truffle compile` a `<Contract>.json` file is generated containing various contract information.
+Within this file, in addition to the `abi` and `bytecode` entries there is a `metadata` field.
 If you put the metadata content into a json file you should be able to upload it.

 ### Metadata Uplaod

-There are two places that you can upload the metadata, in the contract view page under `Additional Details` by clicking the `Upload` link next to `Contract Metadata`.
+There are two places that you can upload the metadata.
+In the contract view page under `Additional Details` by clicking the `Upload` link next to `Contract Metadata`.

 ![Upload metadata](img/upload_metadata.png)